Ph.D. Regulations and Procedures

 The student has seven years from the date of admission to the doctoral degree program to complete the degree.
 No Embry-Riddle course older than seven years at the time of graduation may be used in the program of study for a doctorate degree.
 (Prerequisite courses are exempt from this requirement.)
 Transfer courses older than seven years, earned at other universities, may be accepted at the discretion of the appropriate program coordinator.
 Students who do not maintain continuous enrollment (missing enrollment at the University for a period of two years) must file for readmission to the University, although seven years is measured from when the student was first admitted to the program.

-The student is expected to complete the degree within seven years of matriculating into a Ph.D. program unless a specific extension has been granted by the department chair and approved by the Chief Academic Officer.
+- The student is expected to complete the degree within seven years of matriculating into a Ph.D. program unless a specific extension has been granted by the department chair and approved by the University Dean of Research and Graduate Studies.

 It is the policy of Embry-Riddle to administer its educational programs in a fair, equitable, academically sound manner and in accordance with the appropriate regulations and criteria of its governing board, accrediting associations, and federal and state laws and regulations.
 To this end, graduate students are given an opportunity to express any complaint, grievance, or dispute that upon investigation may be redressed.